-While from a traffic safety perspective, it would be appreciable to require automated collision avoidance for all heavy vehicles up to their maximum driving speed, it is acknowledged that the avoidance of false positive reactions as well as constraints such as for example imperfect sensor systems limit the possible performance.
-However, active safety systems in general have made a giant leap over the last decade with respect to their performance in avoiding or mitigating accidents with an ever increasing variety of collision partners.
+While from a traffic safety perspective, it would be appreciable to require automated collision avoidance for all heavy vehicles up to their maximum driving speed, it is acknowledged that the avoidance increased risk of false positive reactions at higher speed as well as constraints such as for example imperfect sensor systems limitations limit the possible performance.
+However, even if active safety systems in general have made a giant leap over the last decade with respect to their performance in avoiding or mitigating accidents with an ever increasing variety of collision partners, there will always remain an intrinsic limitation to the AEBS strategy (provide an emergency braking at the latest point possible) which may only be overcome with some more intrusive control strategies the driver may not accept.

-Therefore there shall be an ambition to produce active safety systems that go beyond what is required in this revision of Regulation 131, namely: to avoid accidents with other vehicles up to the maximum driving speed, avoid accidents with pedestrians up to speeds comparable to those required from passenger cars (see Regulation 152), and finally to introduce automated braking systems avoiding bicycle accidents for heavy vehicles.
-To support this ambition, the state of technology should be closely monitored and requirements in this regulation appropriately adopted.
+Therefore However, there shall should be an ambition to produce active safety systems that go beyond what is required in this revision the minimum requirements of Regulation 131, namely: to avoid accidents with other vehicles up to the maximum driving speed, avoid accidents with pedestrians up to speeds comparable to those required from passenger cars (see Regulation 152), and finally to introduce automated braking systems avoiding bicycle accidents for heavy vehicles.
+To support this ambition, the state of technology should be closely monitored and requirements in this regulation appropriately adopted adapted.